 3. vgextend myvg0 /dev/sdc Add the Physical Volume to an existing Volume Group

-1. Increase the size of an existing virtual disk (already initialized as PV)
+1. Increase the size of an existing virtual disk (already initialized as a PV, already in a VG, and with LVs allocated on it)

 2. partprobe Notify the kernel of the new disk size